All about Julia Chanteray

 I love it because the world of business is fascinating.
 There are so many facets to it, so many things to try out, levers to pull, and all the bits are interconnected.
 And there’s so much to learn; there’s always a new approach or a new tactic to test out.
 I love the feeling of thinking hard about a client’s problems and working out the best way forward.

 And, of course, I love the feeling that I can help people to make a successful business.
 I get a real thrill out of seeing an old client and finding out the impact of applying the strategy we put together.

 This happened to me recently when I ran into a client from 10 years ago.
 He’d just paid off his mortgage and was still doing the “new” service I’d suggested to bring in all that time ago.
 He’d made a decent living, supported his family while the kids were growing up, and he’d worked with lots of clients who loved what he does.

-I believe that everyone is entitled to make good money (there’s certainly enough in the world to go around) and enjoying the process of building a business.
+I believe that everyone is entitled to make good money (there’s certainly enough in the world to go around) and enjoy the process of building a business.
 That’s why my unofficial strapline is:

 Helping people to make more money and have more fun